EXCLUSIVE-EU decision on Russia's Sputnik V shot 'impossible' this year - source | Health

 The EU drug regulator is unlikely to decide whether to approve Russia's Sputnik V coronavirus vaccine until at least the first quarter of 2022 because some data needed for the review is still missing, a source with knowledge of the matter said.
 "An EMA decision by the end of the year is now absolutely impossible," the source said, referring to the European Medicines Agency.

-RDIF declined to comment and the health ministry did not respond to requests for comment.
+RDIF also complained of what it called press attacks against Sputnik V based on what it said was incorrect information.
+Alexei Kuznetsov, an aide to the Russian health minister, said the ministry was finalizing paperwork required by the EMA and discussing dates for site visits which it expects to happen this year.

+Kremlin spokesman Dmitry Peskov, commenting on the EMA's certification process for Sputnik V, said there were technological disagreements between the regulator and the Russian side regarding the completeness of submitted documents and information for registration.
+"We are only talking now about technical formalities and they will be resolved," Peskov said.

 The EMA said in an email the vaccine remains under rolling review until sufficient evidence is available for a formal marketing authorization application.

-"EMA will be in a better position to comment on possible timelines for an authorization of Sputnik V once a marketing authorization application has been submitted to the agency," it said.
-It said on Sept.
-9 it was awaiting more data on Sputnik V before it could progress its review.
+PRODUCTION AND BOTTLING

 "EMA asked for a more complete dossier on production, details of how the vaccine is produced.
 When they have this dossier they will also be able to understand where to ask for inspections," the source said.
 These details concerned both the production of the active ingredient and the bottling of the finished product, the source said.